-Migrating from Stripe Tokens to Payment Methods
+Migrating from Card Stripe Tokens to Payment Methods

 As of April 2020, our payment service has been updated to leverage Stripe's Payment Methods instead of Tokens using Card Sources.
 The following guide details the change and subsequent steps to update your code.